-University of Paris, France – La Sorbonne and Nanterre (studies in French and comparative literature and philosophy)
+University of Paris, France – La Sorbonne and Nanterre (studies in ancient philosophy and French and comparative literature)

 - The central question in corporate law is, from an internal corporate governance perspective, how to make the American corporate system successful, for both the shareholder owners of the corporation, and the broader society.
 The answers, obtained primarily from a mix of state and federal statutory and case law, derive primarily from our understanding of economics, and the agency ethical issues relating to corporate fiduciaries managing others’ property.
 We will begin with a look at some basic corporate law matters, such as vertical and horizontal governance (money and power) issues as well as “internal” relationships with “outside” corporate constituencies, such as creditors.
 After setting down a groundwork for the firm and its governance, the body of our course will focus on regulatory law, namely vertical and horizontal duties of care and loyalty, and exculpating/cleansing those duties.
 We will conclude with an introduction to a wide variety of vertical and horizontal M&A and takeover issues, including takeover defenses (Unocal doctrine), sales (Revlon and Time doctrines) and freeze-outs (Weinberger doctrine).

 - As a class in advanced transactional corporate governance, this class will provide extra details on vertical board takeover defense issues (Unocal doctrine), before proceeding to address board sale issues (Revlon and Time doctrines).
 The course will then consider horizontal duties issues, including a deep look at the Weinberger doctrine, and avenues for bypassing it.